 I may be crazy.
 I know it’s a car, but I swear mine has intuition.
 It knows exactly when I have a little money built up in my savings, and it is at that moment that it decides it needs a trip to the mechanic.

-In my situation, I need to know where every penny of my money is going each month.
+I need to know where every penny of my money is going each month.
 One of the tools that I absolutely cannot live without is a monthly budget.
 If you are in the same situation and don’t have one, it’s high time you sit down and take a really hard look at your finances.

 So let’s make a budget!